Master of Specialized

 - The courses selected to complete the balance of the required 36 credit hours will be determined by the student and his/her advisory committee.
 The following courses represent those that could be used by MSpVM students to complete the credit hour requirements for their degree.

-- SVM 685: Master Supervised Teaching (Clinics)- To meet the teaching credit requirement
+- SVM 685 Master Supervised Teaching (1-3 credits/clinics)- To meet the teaching credit requirement

-- SVM 693: Master Supervised Research - To meet the research credit requirements
+- SVM 693 Master Supervised Research (1-3 credits)- To meet the research credit requirements

 Track Oversight Committee